USA Banner

 General Engineer

-He holds a bachelor’s degree in engineering from the Massachusetts Institute of Technology (Cambridge, MA) with a focus on transportation systems.
+Mockett holds a bachelor’s degree in engineering from the Massachusetts Institute of Technology with a focus on transportation systems.

 Patrick O’Brien